JewishLewish/synxacceleration/README.md

 </p>

 # Synx
-Acceleration Plugin for Small MC Servers written in a mixture of Kotlin and Java!
+Acceleration Plugin for Small MC Servers written in Java!

 ## Optimisation Tools
 ``File Optimisation`` -> When Acceleration is placed to 'fast,' it will optimise the files of spigot, bukkit and paper to make it run more fast.